• Home

 Tune In and Turn Off

 Technology gives us the opportunity to be “always on” and the illusion of increased productivity.
-The reality is that it’s not healthy, and over the long run you will be less productive.
+The reality is that it’s not healthy, and in the long run, you will be less productive.

 Even understanding this, it can be hard to resist the pressure to quickly check email or whip off a quick response, especially if you believe your boss or customers will be unhappy if you don’t respond immediately.